-A floor that extends horizontally beyond the story below and is exposed to the exterior underneath is considered exterior attic Interior Framing members Determine the size of the framing members for all framed ceilings.
-Determine the framing member size and spacing for framed ceilings at each ceiling exposure.
-When framing cannot be directly observed, check the framing by looking for an Ceiling insulation Determine type, grade, and thickness of insulation in framed ceiling and/or attic and resultant R-Value. access through an attic over another part of the building or by looking at the rafters from the outside.
-Determine the insulation R-Value that exists in the attic/ceiling unless it is ceiling to Unrated Conditioned Space.
-Use the following method for calculating the overall ceiling R-Value: • Use the inspection procedures in Normative Appendix A to determine the type and grade of the ceiling insulation present; • Record when the insulation is a combination of more than one type; • In the attic, measure the average depth in four places.
-Record whether the cavity insulation leaves the framing elements exposed, or covers them; when covered, record the thickness that covers the framing; and • Multiply the R-Value of the material by the depth of the insulation.
-When there is no access to the attic or framed ceiling, a default R-Value shall be used based on current and historical local building practice and building code.
+Building Element: Roof/Ceiling Assembly Rated Feature Task On-Site Inspection Protocol exterior exterior interior Interior Framing members Determine the size of the framing members for all framed ceilings Determine the framing member size and spacing ceiling exposure.
+When framing cannot be directly observed, check access through an attic over another part of the burafters from the outside. k the framing by looking for an Ceiling insulation Determine type, grade, and thickness of insulation in framed ceiling and/or attic and resultant R-value Determine the insulation R-Value that exists in the ceiling to Unrated Conditioned Space.
+Use the form the overall ceiling R-value: • Use the inspection procedures in Normating the type and grade of the ceiling insulation. • Record when the insulation is a combinate. • In the attic, measure the average depth in the cavity insulation leaves the framing element; when covered, record the thickness. • Multiply the R-Value of the material by the theorem is no access to the attic or framed ceilibe used based on current and historical local build code. ve Appendix A to determine in present; ion of more than one type; four places.
+Record whether tements exposed, or covers that covers the framing; he depth of the insulation.
 Roof construction type Determine roof construction type Identify the type of roofing surface.
-Some common types include asphalt shingle, pebble/gravel built-up roof, tile roof, wood shingle roof, rubber roof/roof coating, or metal roof.
-Roof color Determine the color of the roof Identify the color of the roof as light, medium, or dark.
-Also check for any reflective roof coating.
-Roof deck insulation roof Determine type, grade, and thickness of roof deck insulation and resultant R-Value.
-Use the inspection procedures in Normative Appendix A to verify the insulation type and grade.
+Some common shingle, pebble/gravel built-up roof, tile roof, wo roof/roof coating, or metal roof.
+Roof color Determine the color of the roof Identify the color of the roof as light, medium, or reflective roof coating. dark.
+Also check for any

+Building Element: Roof/Ceiling Assembly Rated Feature Task On-Site Inspection Protocol Roof deck insulation Determine type, grade, and thickness of roof deck insulation and resultant R-value Use the inspection procedures in Normative Appendix A to verify the insulation type and grade.
 Visually confirm whether insulation product is installed for 100% of required area and visually confirm and record R-Value and measure thickness.
 If insulation is observed without a labeled R-Value, the manufacturer's data sheet shall be used to determine the R-Value based on installed thickness.
 If 100% of the roof area cannot be visually confirmed, inspect according to the protocol below: Visually confirm insulation product is installed for a minimum of 25% of the area specified for insulation and visually confirm and record R-Value and measure thickness.
 If insulation is observed without a labeled R-Value, the manufacturer's data sheet shall be used to determine the R-Value based on installed thickness.
 Use the inspection procedures in Normative Appendix A to determine the grade of insulation.
 The grade of the visually confirmed area shall be applied to the rest of the area unless photos show any additional deficiencies, in which case the grade recorded shall be the worst case documented.
 Collect photos to confirm installation at several site locations and in sufficient detail to confirm thickness, type, and grade of the insulation installation.
 If roof deck insulation cannot be visually verified immediately after installation, it may be verified through comprehensive photographs that comply with the requirements given above.